 A: Is it an absolute requirement?
 No. However, remember that AYSO is an all volunteer organization and our region cannot run without an adequate number of volunteers.
 No one is paid for what they do, not the board members, not the coaches, not the referees.
 If positions that are needed by the region go unfilled, we may not be able to field a team for every child who wishes to play.
 Your child as well as others will benefit if you do volunteer.
 Besides, it’s fun and most positions are just a few hours per season.

 A: A child may specify one “playing buddy” to be on the same team during the registration process, but the two children must reciprocally request each other in their registrations for the request to be valid.
-If player children of Head Coaches or Assistant Coaches who have requested to coach together choose an additional playing buddy, we will consider one such request per coaching pair, but cannot commit to match up more than the primary coaching pair.
-Team balancing takes priority over any additional buddy request.
+Player children of Head Coaches or Assistant Coaches who have requested to coach together will be considered to be “buddies” and we cannot honor a request for another buddy for the child of either coach.